MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-provisioning.md

 **Pros**: Azure extensions make it easy to discover and interact with the cloud services, in particular when you are first starting out with Azure.

-**Cons**: An extension supporting an Azure service may not support all configuration options of that service.
+**Cons**: An extension for an Azure service may not support all configuration options of that service.
 Automating extensions with scripting requires other tools or extensions.

 ## Azure CLI